sofathitesh/doconce/doc/demos/manual/manual.rst

 It is important to keep the Doconce format and parsing simple.
-When a new format is needed and this format is not obtained by a simple edit of the definition of existing formats, it might be better to convert the document to reStructuredText and then to XML, parse the XML and write out in the new format.
-When the Doconce format is not sufficient to getting the layout you want, it is suggested to filter the document to another, more complex format, say reStructuredText or LaTeX, and work further on the document in this format.
+When a new format is needed and this format is not obtained by a simple edit of the definition of existing formats, it might be better to convert the document to reST and then to XML, parse the XML and write out in the new format.
+When the Doconce format is not sufficient to getting the layout you want, it is suggested to filter the document to another, more complex format, say reST or LaTeX, and work further on the document in this format.